clash-streaming/clash-streaming.github.io/pages/query_model.md

 {% endfor %}

 ## Semantics and Relations

+We interpret a **(streamed) relation** as a specification of **tuples**.
+This specification describes:

+inputs
+: where do input tuples come from? (real inputs or other relations) This includes window definitions.

+filters
+: which filterPredicates are applied to the inputs?

+joinPredicates
+: how are multiple inputs joined together?

+aggregations
+: defines how aggregated values are derived

+projections
+: list of attribute accesses that should be included in the output

+alias
+: a name for the generated relation

 With such a query, a **Relation** is defined.
 The description of a relation comprises of the inputs, and the predicates (unary and binary).
 The tuples in this relation adhere the predicates.